-The seventh ingredient is poultry fat.
-Poultry fat is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The next ingredient is poultry fat.
+This item is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Poultry fat is high in linoleic acid, an omega-6 fatty acid essential for life.

 However, poultry fat is a relatively generic ingredient and can be considered lower in quality than a similar item from a named source animal (like chicken fat).

 The eighth ingredient includes cranberries, a nutrient-rich fruit that’s also high in fiber.

 The ninth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 From here, the list goes on to include a number of other items.